MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 When sending a **General** email internally, the warning message is not displayed.

-1. Run PowerShell as an administrator.
+1. On the client machine, run PowerShell as an administrator.

 1. Run the following command to define your domain as a trusted domain for warning messages.
-When you copy this command, replace **contoso.com** with your own domain.
+When you copy this command, replace **Global** with the name of your policy, and **contoso.com** with your own domain.

     ```PowerShell
-    Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookBlockTrustedDomains="contoso.com"}
+    Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookWarnTrustedDomains="contoso.com"}
     ```

     > [!TIP]